Sookeyy-12/NeuralNitro-AI/devLog.md

 ### 2023-10-25
 - Added track walls and checkpoints to the first oval track.
 - Added behaviour script for the car.
 (Only OnActionRecieved() and Heuristics() are set as of now)
+- Updated behaviour script to reset the car position, rotation and velocity on ResetEnv()
+- Made Walls (red) and Checkpoints (green) translucent in the game view.